emard/ulx3s-bin/README.md

 If this test passes, proceed with soldering rest of components.
 Solder "power" and "usb" section and try programming using US1 port.
-Don't forget diode D8 at "usb" section, it passes 5V USB supply to the power section.
+Don't forget diode D8 at "usb" section, it forwards 5V USB supply to the power section.